filiph/egamebook/dart/README.md

 #### Library

-This block typically contains functions that you want to use throughout the book.
+This block typically contains **functions** that you want to use throughout the book.
 From technical reasons, you can't define classes in this block.
 That's what `<classes>` is for.
+You also can't define saveable variables (that's what `<init>` is for).

     <library>
     getDiceThrow() {